wallenjos01/MidnightConfig/README.md

 # MidnightConfig

-A Java configuration and serialization API
+A general-purpose configuration and serialization library for Java

 <br>